cozywho/cozytak/README.md

 source menu.sh
 ```

-import certificates into your browser and access the interface at:
+import opt/tak/certs/files/admin.p12 into your browser and access the interface at:
 ```
 https://localhost:8443
 ```